MatthewBurke1995/MatthewBurke1995.github.io/docs/geometric distribution.md

+# Geometric Distribution

 !!! quote "interview question"

     If a job candidate has a 1% chance of passing an interview, what is the chance that he receives a job offer after 100 interviews?

 The first iteration I saw of this question required solving the problem without a calculator.
 The exact solution is easy with a bit of probability theory.
 The approximation requires a bit of intuition, and a much longer explanation.

-The probability that they succeed on the Nth interview is the probability of succeeding during an inteview after failing (n-1) interviews i.e.
+The probability that they succeed on the Nth interview is the probability of succeeding during an inteview after failing (n-1) interviews i.e.the pmf is

 $$
-PMF = p*(1-p)^{n-1}
+f(n) = p*(1-p)^{n-1}
 $$

-And the chance that they would have succeeded on at least 1 of the N interviews is the inverse of them failing every interview i.e.
+And the chance that they would have succeeded on at least 1 of the N interviews is the inverse of them failing every interview i.e. the cdf is

 $$
-CDF = 1 - (1-p)^n
+f(N \le n) = 1 - (1-p)^n
 $$

 If we plug in our values for p=0.01 and n = 100 With a calculator the answer to two decimal places is 0.63.